Weetman Pearson, 1st Viscount Cowdray: East River tunnels

 Blackwall's record helped Pearson secure the East River Tunnels for the Pennsylvania Railroad in New York.
-The construction used the same shield tunnelling technique used for Blackwall.
-The work formed the East River Division of the New York Tunnel Extension.
+The work formed the East River Division of the New York Tunnel Extension and used the same shield tunnelling technique as Blackwall.
 As the railroad's chief engineer Alfred Noble recorded, S. Pearson & Son "was the only bidder having such an experience and record in work in any way similar to the East River tunnels" and had "built the Blackwall tunnel within the estimates of cost".
 The railroad signed on 7 July 1904 with S. Pearson & Son, Incorporated, a New York corporation formed to carry out the contract.

 The four single-track tubes opened with Pennsylvania Station in 1910 and remain in intensive use today for Long Island Rail Road and Amtrak services as part of the Northeast Corridor, "the busiest passenger rail line in the United States".
 They carry more than 450 Amtrak, LIRR and NJ Transit trains each day.

 Construction in Mexico

-Mexico became S. Pearson & Son's largest theatre of operations before the First World War.
-From 1889 the firm won a sequence of major federal contracts under Porfirio Díaz that ranged from metropolitan drainage to railway rebuilding and new deep-water ports on the Isthmus of Tehuantepec.
-Historians note that Díaz and his ministers looked to a British contractor both to balance U.S. influence and to signal reliability to London capital markets, helping to mobilise overseas finance for Mexican public works.
+Mexico became S. Pearson & Son's largest theatre of operations before the First World War and the foundation of Pearson's wider business empire.
+Pearson first arrived as a public-works contractor rather than as an overseas investor: his early Mexican projects were commissioned and financed as part of the Díaz government's infrastructure programme, with Pearson acting as contractor, project manager and, increasingly, political intermediary.
+Historians have treated his Mexican construction work as part of the Porfirian state-building programme, linking foreign technical capacity, public debt and infrastructure development.

+Pearson's British nationality also became a strategic advantage.
+Díaz and his finance minister José Yves Limantour used European contractors and capital to reduce dependence on the United States while signalling reliability to London financial markets.